lupyuen/lupyuen.github.io/src/tftp2.md

 Thus we're sure that it's not a Hardware or OS Problem at the TFTP Server.

-Then we __downloaded a 9 MB file__ from Raspberry Pi to macOS over TFTP on Wired Ethernet...
+Then we __downloaded a 9 MB file__ from Raspberry Pi to MacBook over TFTP on Wired Ethernet...

 ```text
 # Before Fixing TFTP Server: 19 Mbps (xinetd + tftpd)